andy-graybeal/andy-graybeal.github.io/_pages/resume_02.md

 ## Professional Summary

-Linux systems and network administrator with more than 15 years of hands-on IT experience designing, securing, and supporting infrastructure across higher education, government, and small-business environments.
+Systems and network administrator with years of hands-on IT experience designing, securing, and supporting infrastructure across higher education, government, and small-business environments.
 Experienced in Linux administration, centralized identity and authentication, KVM virtualization, mdadm and LVM storage management, VLANs, firewalls, VPNs, monitoring, backup and recovery, and Bash-based automation.
 Designed and supported multi-user environments using OpenLDAP, Kerberos, PAM, Samba, LTSP, pfSense, OpenVPN, Nagios/Icinga, Bacula, and other open-source technologies.
 Currently completing an Associate of Applied Science in Cybersecurity and Network Systems while updating and expanding existing infrastructure and cybersecurity skills.

 ## Core Qualifications